Eastleigh, Nairobi: History

 Eastleigh was founded in 1921.
 At this time, it was formally called Nairobi East Township.
 While the colonial government originally tried to segregate citizens by race and ethnicity, failures at doing so in the Eastleigh neighbourhood more or less stopped the practice under colonial rule, so class became the general segregating factor afterwards.
-The colonial government allotted Nairobi's residential estates by race, and Eastleigh was pointed for Asians and elite Africans who worked as clerks, builders or shoemakers.
+The colonial government allotted Nairobi's residential estates by race, and Eastleigh was targeted for Asians and elite Africans who worked as clerks, builders, or shoemakers.
 Eastleigh was originally a large Kenyan Asian enclave until independence in 1963.
-In recent years, the suburb has been dominated by Somali immigrants.
+In recent years, the suburb has been dominated by Somalis.

 Military

-The Eastleigh Airport (Moi Air Base) is located in the northern parts of Eastleigh.
+Eastleigh Airport (Moi Air Base) is located in the northern part of Eastleigh.
 The base was the site of the British Royal Air Force base known as RAF Eastleigh.
-The dual-use facility was also the main civilian international airport in Nairobi for the period 1943-1958 before the opening of the new airport at Embakasi (since named Jomo Kenyatta International Airport).
+The dual-use facility was also the main civilian international airport in Nairobi for the period 1943–1958 before the opening of the new airport at Embakasi (since named Jomo Kenyatta International Airport).

 Since 2012, the neighbourhood and various areas across Kenya have experienced a number of terrorist attacks linked to the Al-Shabaab militant group, which were launched in retaliation for the Kenyan military's deployment of troops in southern Somalia against the insurgents.

 Administrative divisions

-Administratively, Eastleigh is divided into Eastleigh North and Eastleigh South.
-Both are part of Nairobi's Pumwani division.
+Administratively, Eastleigh is divided into Airbase, Eastleigh North, and Eastleigh South.
+It contains the California and Maina Wanjigi neighbourhoods.
+The whole of Eastleigh is under the sub-county of Kamukunji.

-Eastleigh is further partitioned into three areas:
+In addition to California and Maina Wanjigi, Eastleigh is further partitioned into three areas: